 - Sting/heat sensation noted as part of irritation scoring

-Alum block is part of SOP because it’s part of my actual routine and gives a quick weeper detection signal — visible sting on micro-cuts you didn’t notice during the shave.
+Alum block is part of SOP because it’s part of the test team’s actual routine and gives a quick weeper detection signal — visible sting on micro-cuts you didn’t notice during the shave.
 Without it, irritation data would be less precise.

 - Beard growth at each shave: standardized at 72 hours since last shave from Shave 2 onward (Shave 1 is a 1-week-stubble baseline — see Methodology Deviations on each cluster).